aaron-grau/curic/react/projects/todos/README.md

 }
 ```

-**Test your code: Try calling `window.store.getState()` from the console.
-Does
+**Test your code** - Try calling `window.store.getState()` again from the
-**your store's initial state match the default state you defined?**
+console.
+Does your store's initial state match the default state you defined?

 ### Selectors

-Selectors are "getter" methods for the application state.
-They receive the state as an argument and often return a subset of the state data formatted in a specific way.
-In this case, we will want to present the `todos` as an array, rather than as values in an object.
+[Selectors][selector-reading] are "getter" methods for the application state.
+They receive the state as an argument and often return a subset of the state
+data formatted in a specific way.
+In this case, we will want to present the
+`todos` as an array, rather than as values in an object.

-+ Create a file `reducers/selector.js`
++ Create a file `reducers/selector.js`.
-  + Refer to the [Selectors][selector_reading]  reading to see how selectors extract information from the state.
-  + Write a method named `allTodos` that receives the state as an argument
++ Export a function named `allTodos` that receives the entire state as an argument.
-    + Use `Object.keys(state.todos)` to get the keys for the `state.todos`
+  + Use `Object.keys(state.todos)` to get the keys for the `state.todos`.
-    + Map the array of todo ids to an array of todos
+  + Map the array of todo ids to an array of todos.
-    + Return your new array
+  + Return your new array.

-**NB**: Selectors don't have to be long functions - a one-line function that uses `map` in conjunction with `Object.keys` and sets a reasonable default of `[]` would work just fine.
+**NB**: Selectors don't have to be long functions - a one-line function that
+uses `map` in conjunction with `Object.keys` and sets a reasonable default of `[]`
+would work just fine.

+**Test your selector** - Put your selector on the `window` and pass it the
-**Test your code: Pass the value of `window.store.getState()` into your selector.
-Does it format the data into an array of `todos`?**
+default state.
+Does it format the data into an array of `todos`?

 ### Action Creators

+Let's write a couple action creators -- this is code that will create the Redux
-Now you'll write the code that creates the `actions` that tell your `TodosReducer` how to update the state.
+`actions` that will tell your `TodosReducer` how to update the state.
+The first

-Let's write a couple action creators.
-The first one will request `todos` from the backend, and the second one will receive the requested `todos`.
-They will both live in `actions/todo_actions.js`.
+one will request `todos` from the backend, and the second one will receive the
+requested `todos`.

 Remember that:
-  + `action` objects are plain-old javascript objects that have a `type` property.
+  + Redux actions are plain-old javascript objects that have a `type` property.
-  + Action creators don't directly interact with `Middleware` or the `Store`; they just produce objects.
-We then send those objects through our `Middleware` and to the `Store` by invoking `Store#dispatch`.
+  + Action creators don't directly interact directly with middleware, reducers
+  or the `store`; they simply return action objects
+  + These returned action objects are passed through our `Middleware`, and
+  `RootReducer` only when `store.dispatch(action)` is called.

++ Create a file `actions/todo_actions.js` that will house our action creators
+and type constants.

+#### Action Type Constants

+We use constants to represent action types.
+They are used whenever
+action types are being set or read (i.e. in our action creators and in the
+`switch` statements in our reducers and middleware).

++ Create and export constants both for `REQUEST_TODOS` and `RECEIVE_TODOS` action types.
+  + For example, `export const REQUEST_TODOS = "REQUEST_TODOS";`

 #### `requestTodos`

 In order to request `todos` from the backend, we need to send a `GET` request to
 the appropriate URL.
 We don't need to pass any information in order for this
-request to succeed, so the `action` that triggers this event will only need the
+request to succeed, so the action that triggers this event will only need the
 appropriate `type` (`REQUEST_TODOS`).

 Your code should look like the following: